 On macOS:

-5. Enter the first SmartDNS number and press Enter.
-Click + again and enter the second number.
+- Enter the first SmartDNS address and press Enter.
+Click + once more, then add the second address.

 4.2.
 Setting up on your Smart TV (Samsung/LG example)